Rail-only: A Low-Cost High-Performance Network for Training LLMs with Trillion Parameters: LLM Traffic Pattern Analysis

-As an example with hierarchical collective communication, we now compute and analyze the traffic pattern of training the GPT-1T model, with a batch size 4096, distributed in a cluster composed of 16 Nvidia GH200 supercomputers~\cite{gh200} (4096 GPUs).
-Each GH200 supercomputer comprises a two-tier NVSwitch architecture, facilitating 1.8~Pbps of full-bisection bandwidth (7.2~Tbps per GPU) across 256 H100 GPUs.
+Figure~\ref{fig:traffic_dist_gh200}a shows the traffic pattern of training GPT-1T with hierarchical collective communication spanning both NIC and HB domains, differing from the MegatronLM cases.
+We compute and analyze the traffic pattern of training the GPT-1T model, with a batch size of 4096, distributed in a cluster composed of 16 Nvidia DGX GH200 supercomputers~\cite{gh200} (4096 GPUs).
+Each DGX GH200 supercomputer comprises a two-tier NVSwitch architecture, facilitating 3.6~Tbps GPU-to-GPU bandwidth across 256 H100 GPUs.
 Additionally, each GPU has a Connect-X7 HCA Infiniband network interface~\cite{gh200}, which provides 400~Gbps network bandwidth in/out of each GPU.
-In this setup, each GH200 supercomputer forms an HB domain.
+In this setup, each DGX GH200 supercomputer forms an HB domain.
 Figure~\ref{fig:traffic_dist_gh200} illustrates the traffic volume percentage and heatmap in this setting.
 The parallelization strategy has a total data parallel degree of 64, which spans 32 GPUs in each HB domain and two HB domains across the network.
-Figure~\ref{fig:traffic_dist}b and~\ref{fig:traffic_dist}c illustrate the traffic heatmap of the hierarchical AllReduce algorithm, which splits the AllReduce traffic among each DP group.
+Figures~\ref{fig:traffic_dist_gh200}b and~\ref{fig:traffic_dist_gh200}c illustrate the traffic heatmap of the hierarchical AllReduce algorithm, which splits the AllReduce traffic among each DP group.
 Note that the network traffic stays within a rail (GPUs with a distance of 256 apart).
-The hierarchical algorithm efficiently utilized the bandwidth in the HB domain to carry $98\%$ of the AllReduce traffic, as suggested by Figure~\ref{fig:traffic_dist}a.
+The hierarchical algorithm efficiently utilized the bandwidth in the HB domain to carry $98\%$ of the AllReduce traffic, while the network domain carries the other $2\%$.